jasmeetgujral/Getting-and-Cleaning-Data-Project/CodeBook.md

-Code book
+#Code book

 This document provides information about the generated sets by the script run_analysis.R, provided in this repository.

-Data sets
+##Data sets

-The function DeriveAndWriteDataSets from the script run_analysis.R writes two datasets, tidy1.csv and tidy2.csv.
-The first one, tidy1 is the result of a cleaning and selection of the data described in Original data set.
-The second one, tidy2.csv is the result of an aggregation of tidy1.csv.
+The script run_analysis.R writes new dataset, tidy.txt.

 Data set tidy1.csv